Mother tells S.African court how baby was kidnapped

-Nurse said she was sleeping under medication in a bed closest to the ward door, with her baby in a cot next to the door, when she woke groggily to hear the girl crying.
+Nurse, who was 18 when the child was born, said she was sleeping under medication in a bed closest to the ward door with her baby in a cot next to the door, when she woke groggily to hear the girl crying.

 "I saw a person sitting at the door" dressed as a nurse, she said.

 "She asked me 'can I pick up the child?'
 I said yes.
 That's all I can remember until a nurse woke me and asked where the baby was.

 "I asked 'what do you mean, the nurse was just here with the baby'.